 A course withdrawal is different from dropping a course and is made by request of the student.
 A course withdrawal requires review of the class instructor and student advisor.
 A course withdrawal does NOT change registration status.
-When a withdrawal is complete, a W will appear as a grade for the course on the official transcript.
+When a withdrawal is complete, a W indicator will appear for the course on the official transcript.
 The course withdrawal period generally starts during week 3 through week 10 of the semester.
 The student will incur tuition liability for the course depending on the date of withdrawal.

 Students submit course withdrawal requests in my.newpaltz.edu > Resources > Registration.
 Instructors should consider contacting the student to discuss the request.
-Here is a link with advising information to help instructors and advisors guide the student about this choice.

 Approvals are needed for the course withdrawal to be processed by Records & Registration.
 An email link will be sent to the instructor and advisor.
 Approvals are time sensitive.
 It is important to indicate the last date of attendence so that appropriate accounting can be made by Student Accounts.

 LIMITATIONS TO COURSE WITHDRAWAL

 Students with possible academic integrity violations cannot be approved for a course withdrawal.
 Here is the policy link.

 Students with an open academic integrity case, in which the penalty has not been finalized, or students who have been assigned a failing grade in the course due to an integrity violation are not permitted to withdraw from the class.
 Here is the policy link